NegaScout/TTA/README.md

 # TTA
-Testing tool for assignments with known input and output stored in ./datapub.
+Testing tool for assignments with known input and output.

 Usage: ./test.sh ([OPTION] [ARGS]?)*